 Obviously, this does mean that a car can legally hit someone who is not lawfully within the intersection or a crosswalk!
 Doing so would not be failing to yield the right-of-way—because the jaywalking pedestrian does not have the right-of-way—but it may be violating a driver’s duty to keep a lookout ahead of and take care to avoid hitting anything.

-Failure to Yield Right of Way Accident Statistics
+Failure to Yield Right of Way Accident Statistics in Alabama

 Laws governing which driver has the right to go first are in place to protect people.
 Failing to yield the right-of-way often causes collisions—more than 20,000 times a year in Alabama alone.
 These crashes often feature a driver who is obeying traffic laws running into the driver who has failed to yield.
 Sometimes, it is not clear which driver is at fault.
 For example, consider merging onto a highway.